Political Prop Bets Guide

 Online sportsbooks and prediction markets are the two ways to bet on political props and events legally.
 Here’s a breakdown of how both list prop odds and some of their pros and cons.

-Online sportsbooks, such as Bovada or BetOnline, regularly offer political prop bets alongside their offerings for election futures and other odds such as impeachment odds or indictment odds for political figures.
+Online sportsbooks, such as Bovada or BetOnline, regularly offer political prop bets alongside their offerings for election futures and other odds such as Supreme Court odds, impeachment odds, or indictment odds for political figures.
 Similar to betting lines for sports, prop bets on politics can be in the form of money line, over/under, and even a point spread (which will typically be something like a margin of victory in a specific state).

 Betting on political props at a sportsbook requires you to wager a certain amount to receive a specific payout, which is all based on the odds set.